-The Group is exposed to credit risk in the event that a counter party in a derivative contract defaults on its obligation, including fuel commodity swaps and foreign exchange forward contracts.
+The Group is exposed to credit risk in the event that a counter party to an investment contract or a derivative contract defaults on its obligation, including fuel commodity swaps and foreign exchange and interest rate forward contracts.
 The Group manages the credit exposure related to financial instruments by dealing with high credit quality institutions, in accordance with established investment parameters, and by an ongoing review of its exposure to counter parties.
 Counter party credit rating and exposures are monitored by management on an ongoing basis, and are subject to approved credit limits.
 The counter parties with which the Group has significant derivative transactions must be rated single A or higher.
 The Group does not expect any counter parties to default on their obligations.